Developing small business ideas: Find your best path to start and grow

 Find a business idea you're passionate about

-- persist through setbacks and obstacles
+- Increased resilience: You'll persist through setbacks and obstacles

 Choose an idea that matches your skills

-- build lender confidence with relevant experience
+- build lender confidence when you have relevant experience

 Consider your budget and startup costs